Exiv2/exiv2/README-CONAN.md

 (conan)
 ```

 Note that it first downloads the recipes, and then the binary packages.
-In this case everything went well, conan found
+When everything goes well, conan found
 the recipes in the remotes, and it also found packages for our configuration (msvc2017, Release, MD).

-However, if you use other configuration for which there are not packages in the remotes, you will get an error similar
+However, if you use other configuration for which there are no packages in the remotes, you will get an error such as:
-to this:

 ```bash
     PROJECT: WARN: Can't find a 'zlib/1.2.11@conan/stable' package for the specified options and settings:
     - Settings: arch=x86_64, build_type=Release, compiler=clang, compiler.version=3.9, os=Macos